The analysis presented on the website is based on the data from newest edition (2025).

 Compliance with guidelines

-Of the 9 drugs recommended by the clinical practice guidelines, about 70% are available in the V4 group.
-The spread of results for this KPI is large (33 percentage points), indicating a wide variation in access to the latest authorized drugs in these countries.
+Of the 9 drugs recommended by the clinical practice guidelines, 8 are available in Poland, 6 in the Czech Republic and Hungary, and 4 in Slovakia, indicating a wide variation in access to the latest authorized drugs in these countries.

 From registration to reimbursement